 How Does Temporary Staffing Work?

 These employees are actually employed by the staffing agency, not the company where they will be working; the company “leases” the labor from the agency as part of its staffing agreement.
-This keeps onboarding time to a minimum and eliminates the need for the company to complete lots of new hire paperwork for employees who may only be around for a few months.
+This keeps onboarding time and effort to a minimum and eliminates the need for the company to complete lots of new hire paperwork for employees who may only be around for a few months.
 It also enables the temporary workers to receive benefits like health insurance as employees of the staffing agency, since most companies don’t offer benefits to non-permanent staffers.

 Pros of Temporary Staffing

-2. Only pay for what you need
+2. Only pay for work you need

 We hear from many businesses that could use some extra help, but don’t quite have the workload to fill a full 40-hour workweek.
 In such cases, hiring a full-time staffer even at an entry-level wage isn’t cost-effective.

-Hiring temporary employees, on the other hand, allows you to pay only for what you need, scaling temps’ hours up or down depending on your workload.
+Hiring these employees, on the other hand, allows you to pay only for what you need, scaling temps’ hours up or down depending on your workload.
 This is a great way to keep labor costs manageable while scaling your business and keeping up with your customers’ demands.

 3. Cover staffing shortages

 There are all kinds of reasons you might face a staffing gap.
 People quit with no notice, become ill, need to respond to family emergencies, and even pass away.
 Unexpected absences are simply part of doing business.
-Temporary employees are ideal for covering gaps in your staffing chart, especially when they happen unexpectedly.
+These employees are ideal for covering gaps in your staffing chart, especially when they happen unexpectedly.

-Temporary staffing can also bridge the gap when a team member steps away but plans to return in the future, like when someone takes maternity leave or takes a vacation longer than a few weeks.
+Contract staffing can also bridge the gap when a team member steps away but plans to return in the future, like when someone takes maternity leave or takes a vacation longer than a few weeks.

 4. Offers a “trial run”

-Working with a person on a temporary basis before you hire them directly gives you a chance to better assess their effectiveness in the role and see how they fit as part of your larger team.
+Working with a person on a trial run before you hire them directly gives you a chance to better assess their effectiveness in the role and see how they fit as part of your larger team.
 It also offers you a way to test out different job functions, like a new role you’re thinking of adding as a full-time position, to ensure they make sense as part of your operations.

 5. Access to specialized skills